 Photo credit: https://www.britannica.com/biography/Grace-Hopper

-Grace received a master's degree and PhD in Mathematics from Yale University, and was a mathematics professor at Vassar College.
+Grace received a master's degree and a PhD in Mathematics from Yale University, and was a mathematics professor at Vassar College.
 She joined the Navy Reserves in 1943.
-Grace was one of the first three modern programmers and is well known for her contributions to the development of computer languages.
-She is recognized as the person most responsible for the success of COBOL, the first standardized general business computer language.
+Grace was one of the first three modern 'programmers' and is well known for her contributions to the development of computer languages.
+She is also recognized as the person most responsible for the success of COBOL, the first standardized general business computer language.

 Hopper was originally rejected from the Navy because of her age (34) and size.
 Instead, she joined the U.S. Naval Reserve where she worked on the Mark I, one of the earliest computers.
 At her retirement, Hopper was the oldest (79) serving officer in the U.S. Armed Forces.

-Hopper was posthumously given the Presidential Medal of Freedom in recognition for her great contributions to computer science.
+She was posthumously given the Presidential Medal of Freedom in recognition for her great contributions to computer science.